 Although video reviews are the superior choice, it’s much more challenging to acquire them.
-This is because for the simple reason that most people are camera shy.
+This is because for the simple reason that most people are camera-shy.

-5. Send an Email Marketing Blast
+5. Send an email marketing blast

 You can share your customers’ experience, the problems solved by the product, and the future improvements of it (if there are any plans to do so).

 Email marketing has never been out of business.
 In fact, email is still one of the top choices for marketers in terms of distribution channels.
-The amount of email users are just too big to pass on and ignore.
+The amount of email users is just too big to pass on and ignore.